 Chief Operating OfficerSt.
 David’s South Austin Medical Center

 Brett Matens is the Chief Operating Officer at St. David’s South Austin Medical Center since 2003.
 Prior to joining St. David’s HealthCare, Matens served at Rapides Regional Medical Center in Alexandria, LA, as Vice President for Operations from 2000-2003.

-Mr. Matens has been with HCA eleven years and is a Fellow in the American College of Healthcare Executives.
+Mr. Matens has been with HCA fifteen years and is a Fellow in the American College of Healthcare Executives.
 He holds a bachelor’s degree from Mississippi State University and a Master of Healthcare Administration degree from Tulane University.

 He currently volunteers with Austin New Church, South Austin Cares, Austin Care Communities, Mobile Loaves & Fishes, and the South Austin Civic Club.
 He served as an ACHE Regional Advisory Council member and a Board Member for Austin’s Heart Association.

 Chief Nursing OfficerSt.
 David’s South Austin Medical Center

 Gillam recently authored a journal publication examining the cost and extent/timing of beneficial effects for employees in large hospital emergency departments who are provided nonviolent crisis intervention training.
 The study comprised an industry milestone, as it's the first quality improvement study published on workplace violence in the healthcare sector.
 Gillam also authored a position paper on strategic planning and organizational management adopted by the National Advisory board; received an HCA leadership award; a gubernatorial appointment to the Texas Department of Insurance Board and has been the keynote speaker locally and nationally.